bongochong/CombinedPrivacyBlockLists/NoFormatting/README.md

 - The PGL Yoyo Ad-Blocking Hosts file, converted to plain [CIDR Format](https://raw.githubusercontent.com/bongochong/CombinedPrivacyBlockLists/master/NoFormatting/pgl-yoyo-hosts.cidr), and CIDR format [with `deny from` prepended to each line](https://raw.githubusercontent.com/bongochong/CombinedPrivacyBlockLists/master/NoFormatting/pgl-yoyo-hosts-deny.cidr).

-- Finally, the [plain version of my CIDR-format block list](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/NoFormatting/combined-flat.cidr) is also available in this subdirectory.
+- The [plain version of my CIDR-format block list](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/NoFormatting/combined-flat.cidr) is also available in this subdirectory.

+- Finally, an ABP / uBO filter list which is [solely the cosmetic filters](https://raw.githubusercontent.com/bongochong/CombinedPrivacyBlockLists/master/NoFormatting/cpbl-abp-cosmetic-only.txt) from my main ABP / uBO lists.

 File names in here are basically self-explanatory, and I'm well aware at this point, that this directory should be named *AdditionalContent* or something of the sort, but it is what it is.